MukeshBalaSundar/BT-wifi-autologin-sh/README.md

 	sudo autologin.sh

 ## Where is should be located for functionality?
 File directory (/usr/local/sbin).
 This is the only place it works for now.
-Due to sudo rights the clear function (removing tbblogin file) is taken as a function and quits with error on the function.
-So the best solution is to restrict access to any user or group and bas it only for root user.
+Due to sudo rights, the clear function (removing tbblogin file) is taken as the first function to run (even though it has not been called) and quits with error because of running that function.
+So the best solution is to restrict access to any user or group and allow only for root user.